koyuspace/fossil/README.md

 -talk with anything that is not a gopher server
 -open http and mailto links in a browser/mail client

+##How to build/install?
+This program uses gsettings and beacause of that requires a gschema to be installed which can be found in the data folder. if you trust me simply run the install.sh script with sudo if not you have to install them manually

+Plese contact me if you know how to install them local to the home diectory if that's possible.

+to build it either run the build.sh script, which will automatically setup the build folder run ninja and put the output in the projects root directory

+to make development easy, the run script calls the build.sh script and then runs whatever is at the output

 ## TODO:
 -Implement a resource store, that can route requests to other protocol specific stores -Implement a way to download things